Fall River F.C. (1922–1931): European Tours

-Yankees / Marksmen
+Fall River/Yankees

-The Marksmen returned from their European tour, and started the Fall 1930 season late, but that didn't stop them from winning their seventh league title, despite playing only 27 out of 30 games.
+The 'Marksmen' returned from their European tour, and started the Fall 1930 season late, but that didn't stop them from winning their seventh league title, despite playing only 27 out of 30 games.
 However, by this stage the effects of the Great Depression had seen attendance fall at Mark's Stadium.
 As a result, Sam Mark moved the club to New York, hoping that a new market there would be more lucrative.
 Once there he merged the club with New York Soccer Club and renamed them the New York Yankees.
-Before the merger was finalized, however, Fall River Marksmen had entered the 1931 National Challenge Cup and Mark was unable to re-register them as the Yankees.
-As a result, the Spring 1931 season saw them continue to play in the Challenge Cup as the Fall River Marksmen while at the same time playing as the New York Yankees in the ASL.
+Before the merger was finalized, however, Fall River F.C. had entered the 1931 National Challenge Cup and Mark was unable to re-register them as the Yankees.
+As a result, the Spring 1931 season saw them continue to play in the Challenge Cup as the Fall River F.C. while at the same time playing as the New York Yankees in the ASL.
 While the Yankees only managed to finish third in the ASL, the Marksmen won the cup.
 Largely on the goalscoring strength of Billy Gonsalves, with 9, and Bert Patenaude, with 13, they reached the final where they eventually beat Chicago Bricklayers in a final played as a three-game series.
-The last of these three games is officially regarded as the last game the Marksmen ever played.
-The first leg of the final was played on April 5 at the Polo Grounds, where the Marksmen won 6–2, and seemingly established a clear lead.
+The last of these three games is officially regarded as the last game the 'Marksmen' ever played.
+The first leg of the final was played on April 5 at the Polo Grounds, where the 'Marksmen' won 6–2, and seemingly established a clear lead.
 Patenaude scored five goals in that game while Bill McPherson added the other.
 A week later at Mills Stadium in Chicago, the Bricklayers kept the series alive by earning a 1–1 tie.
 This time Gonsalves got on the score sheet.
 Sparta Stadium in Chicago attracted 4,500 for the deciding game on April 19.
-The Marksmen could only field 10 players after their captain, Alex McNab, broke his arm in a midweek friendly and the club had neglected to bring along any reserves.
+The 'Marksmen' could only field 10 players after their captain, Alex McNab, broke his arm in a midweek friendly and the club had neglected to bring along any reserves.
 Despite this they still managed to win 2–0 with goals from Patenaude and Gordon Burness.